chromium/chromium/chromeos/dbus/README.md

 For more information, see [Chrome OS D-Bus Usage in Chrome].

-## DBusThreadManager

-The DBusThreadManager class was originally created to both own the D-Bus base::Thread, the system dbus::Bus instance, and all of the D-Bus clients.

-With the significantly increased number of clients, this model no longer makes sense.

-New clients should not be added to DBusThreadManager but instead should follow the pattern described below.

 ## D-Bus Client Best Practices

-An example of a relatively simple client using existing patterns can be found in [src/chromeos/ash/components/dbus/kerberos].
+An example of a relatively simple client using existing patterns can be found in [src/chromeos/dbus/dlp].

 *   Create a subdirectory under `src/chromeos/dbus` for new clients or use an existing directory.
+If a new client is ash-specific, create a subdirectory under `src/chromeos/ash/components/dbus`.
 Do not add new clients to this directory.

 *   D-Bus clients are explicitly initialized and shut down.
 They provide a static getter for the single global instance.
 In Ash Chrome, initialization